Graduate Certificate in Interactive & Virtual Digital Communication

 This 18-hour interdisciplinary academic certificate with the College of Information provides students and professionals written, visual and technical competencies required to successfully communicate in the modern online and information-oriented environments.

 To enroll in the Mayborn Graduate Institute’s 18-hour Graduate Certificate in Interactive and Virtual Digital Communications, candidates will apply to UNT through the Toulouse Graduate School website and will send official transcripts demonstrating completion of a bachelor’s degree.
 The Graduate Record Examination is not required.
 Departmental admission requirements include a resume and a statement of purpose (how this certificate will help you with your career goals).
-Please submit these documents to Julie Buchanan in the Mayborn Graduate Institute (MaybornGraduateInstitute@unt.edu).
+Please submit these documents to the graduate advisor in the Mayborn Graduate Institute (MaybornGraduateInstitute@unt.edu).
 Once admitted, students registering in SLIS courses must seek department approval to take courses by filling out an advising form.
 Contact email@example.com for more information.
 For questions regarding CECS courses, contact Scott.Warren@unt.edu or Greg.Jones@unt.edu.
 Call 940-565-4564 for information.

 - Provide you with a solid foundation on the current trends in how to communicate news and information in today’s world